www.scantips.com

 Num Equal flashes Ganged as one:

-Compute as Fill flash level: EV
+Compute as a Fill flash level: EV

 To New Flash Power Level